Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Methods

 \subsection{Benchmarking}

 \paragraph{Tasks and languages.} We evaluate understanding using the multilingual benchmarks PAWS-X and XNLI (test splits).
 While our paradigm does not require parallel multilingual datasets, we use them here to evaluate translation quality, compare translations between two languages in both directions, and analyse differences that arise from using model-internal instead of model-external translations.
 PAWS-X is an adversarial paraphrase identification task, consisting of sentence pairs created by word-swapping, resulting in negative pairs that have clearly distinct meanings, but a high lexical overlap (see, for instance, the example in \cref{fig:paradigm}).
-The English sentences are drawn from Wikipedia and Quora and translated into six other languages to create a multilingual benchmark.
-XNLI, on the other hand, is an NLI benchmark spanning 15 different languages.
-The datasets contain sentence pairs where one sentence entails the other, contradicts it, or neither of the two (neutral).
-The sentences are drawn from various sources, including transcripted face-to-face and telephone conversations.
+XNLI, on the other hand, is an NLI benchmark, containing sentence pairs where one sentence entails the other, contradicts it, or neither of the two (neutral).
 Importantly, on either task, the model's judgment should not be dependent on nuances in meaning that may be lost in translation.
 For our experiments, we focus on the German, English, and Chinese partitions of the respective benchmarks.

 \paragraph{Instructions.} We design task instructions in English to evaluate the model's zero-shot performance.
-Given that the benchmarks are binary/ternary classification problems, the instructions can be formulated such that the model's responses can be easily standardised and evaluated: \begin{itemize} \item PAWS-X: \textit{Do the following sentences have the same meaning?
-Sentence 1: ``[sentence\_1]'' Sentence 2: ``[sentence\_2]'' Please answer with ``yes'' or ``no''.} \item XNLI: \textit{Given the following sentence pair, which one of the following is true: (A) the first sentence entails the second sentence, (B) the first sentence contradicts the second sentence, or (C) neither of the two?
-Sentence 1: ``[sentence\_1]'' Sentence 2: ``[sentence\_2]'' Please answer with ``A'', ``B'', or ``C''.} \end{itemize} In addition, these instructions are translated into German and Chinese by native speakers (see \cref{app:instructions}), in sum giving us ground truth input data and instructions in each language.
+Given that the benchmarks are binary/ternary classification problems, the instructions can be formulated such that the model's responses can be easily standardised and evaluated: \begin{itemize} \itemsep{0.5mm} \item {PAWS-X: \textit{Do the following sentences have the same meaning?
+Sentence 1: ``[sentence\_1]'' Sentence 2: ``[sentence\_2]'' Please answer with ``yes'' or ``no''.}} \item {XNLI: \textit{Given the following sentence pair, which one of the following is true: (A) the first sentence entails the second sentence, (B) the first sentence contradicts the second sentence, or (C) neither of the two?
+Sentence 1: ``[sentence\_1]'' Sentence 2: ``[sentence\_2]'' Please answer with ``A'', ``B'', or ``C''.}} \end{itemize} In addition, these instructions are translated into German and Chinese by native speakers (see \cref{app:instructions}), in sum giving us ground truth input data and instructions in each language.